Vocal Leaf

 Just as important is the temperature of the tea when you drink it.
 Scalding hot liquid irritates the throat lining directly, which is counterproductive when you’re trying to soothe it.
 Let your cup cool for a few minutes until it’s comfortably warm; that’s the sweet spot where the soothing effect is strongest, and the risk of thermal irritation is lowest.

-Adding Honey, Lemon, or Slippery Elm to Boost Effect
+Adding Honey, or Lemon to Boost Effect

 A well-chosen addition can turn a good throat tea into a genuinely effective one.
 Raw honey is the most well-supported; it coats the throat, has natural antimicrobial properties, and its viscosity adds a layer of protection that plain tea can’t replicate on its own.
 A teaspoon stirred into any herbal tea is one of the simplest upgrades you can make.